Cone-equivalent nilpotent groups with different Dehn functions: Preliminaries for the general case

 \begin{corollary} For all $p\geqslant 4$ and $A>0$ the subset $\mathcal G_A$ is $O_p(1)$-efficient with respect to the compact presentation of $G_{p,p-1}$ provided by Corollary \ref{cor:presentation-of-Gpq}. \end{corollary}

-Cyclic subgroups of the $i$-th term of the descending central series have distorsion in $n^{1/i}$ (\cite{Osindistort}).
+Cyclic subgroups of the $i$-th term of the descending central series have distortion in $n^{1/i}$ (\cite{Osindistort}).
 The following lemmas provide related estimates that will be required in various places of our proof.

 \begin{lemma} Let $b\in \RR$ and let $2\leqslant i \leqslant p$.
 Then $x_i^b\equiv w \mbox{ mod } \left\langle\left\langle R_A\right\rangle\right\rangle$ for a word $w\in \mathcal{F}_{A}[O_p(1)]$ satisfying